 - How to write under tight deadlines.

-Eventually, I began to learn the more difficult stuff.
-I started taking on different and more difficult writing projects while working under tighter deadlines.
-Soon enough, I discovered oDesk.com and created my own profile in 2012.
+Eventually, I began to learn the more complex stuff.
+I started taking on different and more challenging writing projects while working under tighter deadlines.
+Soon enough, I discovered oDesk.com and created my profile in 2012.

 How to Succeed as a Student Freelancer